wp-plugins/tabby-responsive-tabs/readme.txt

 = Controlling which tab is open when linking to the page = You can use a 'target' URL parameter to set which tab will be open.
 The value of this parameter is based on tab title specified in the tabby shortcode with punctuation & special characters removed and with spaces replaced by dashes.

-If you want to link to a 'contacts' page with a tab titled 'Phone Numbers' open, the url you use in link to this page would look like:
+If you want to link to a 'contacts' page with a tab titled 'Phone Numbers' open, the url you use to link to this page would look like:
 `
 yoursite.com/contact/?target=phone-numbers
 `
-and if you want a tab with the title 'email addresses' to be open, the url would look like:
+If you want a tab with the title 'email addresses' to be open, the url would look like:
 `
 yoursite.com/contact/?target=email-addresses
 `